gj-chen/PhoneBuzz/README.md

 Because the application currently runs on a demo Twilio account, it can only make outgoing calls to my Twilio account.
 However, you can still make an incoming call to the phone listed.

-Tools used: MongoDB, Express.js, Node.js
+Tools used: MongoDB, Angular.js, Express.js, Node.js (MEAN Stack)